siyelo/dna/_docs/economic-model.md

 As a result, our discussions always end up with people divided into two
 camps:

--   **Yes**: “An insurance will increase my freedom and security, because Siyelo will help me if I run into temporary cash flow problems.”
+-   **Yes**: "An insurance will increase my freedom and security, because Siyelo will help me if I run into temporary cash flow problems."
--   **No**: “An insurance will decrease my freedom and security, because of the increased fees.
-I manage risk fine today by saving cash and minimizing unnecessary expenses.”
+-   **No**: "An insurance will decrease my freedom and security, because of the increased fees.
+I manage risk fine today by saving cash and minimizing unnecessary expenses."

 This is where our [explicitly stated core values](what-is-siyelo.html) come into use.
 Freedom is a core value, financial stability isn’t.
 That